lesmana/gpl-summary-for-readmes/README.md

 * it should pronounce the four freedoms that is granted by the license. the freedom to use, study, modify, and share.
-* it should pronounce the copyleft obligations to protect those freedoms. the obligation to share under the same license. if sharing.
+* it should pronounce the copyleft obligations to protect those freedoms. the obligation to share under the same license, if sharing.
 * it should be correct. that means there should be no false claims.
 * it should be short.
   at least shorter than the snippet that is recommend by gpl itself.